 This place?
 Is in the state of Uttarakhand, high in the Himalayan mountains and distant from any infrastructure and key education or health services – where the stories you hear constantly remind you of the deep-rooted inequality and persistent hunger.

 This way of life is not sustainable, for anyone.
 It keeps women subjugated, isolated and discriminated against; men disenfranchised, abusing their power and turning to illegal alcohol for respite; forests decimated because the trees are sold off to big corporations with no benefit to the local community; and the cycle of hunger keeps on turning, as it has for generations gone by.

-The Hunger Project is partnering with champions of change to create sustainable solutions to ending their hunger.
-In fact, sustainability is a core principle of The Hunger Project’s work, and is key to any solution we implement in partnership with the community.
+The Hunger Project is partnering with champions of change to create sustainable solutions to end their hunger.
+In fact, sustainability is a core principle of The Hunger Project’s work and is key to any solution we implement in partnership with the community.